raphj/tracim/backend/README.md

 #### All in terminal way ####

-Run all web services with UWSGI:
+Run all web services with uWSGI:

     ## UWSGI SERVICES
     # set tracim_conf_file path